Data protection in Canada: overview

 The date and circumstances of the breach.

-Any steps the organisation has taken to reduce the risk of harm.
+Any steps the organisation has taken to reduce the risk of harm to the individuals.

 Contact information for a person who can answer questions regarding the breach on behalf of the organisation.

-Amendments to PIPEDA (currently before Parliament) would create mandatory data breach reporting at the federal level.
-If adopted, the proposed legislation will require organisations to report "material" breaches of their security safeguards to the Privacy Commissioner.
-In determining whether a breach is material, the organisation will be required to consider:
+Amendments to the Personal Information Protection and Electronic Documents Act (PIPEDA) (currently before Parliament) would create mandatory data breach reporting at the federal level.
+If adopted, the proposed legislation will require organisations to report breaches of their security safeguards to the federal Privacy Commissioner where the breach presents a real risk of significant harm to an individual.
+In determining whether there is a "real risk of significant harm", the organisation will be required to consider: